Please send your questions about rules

 living animal: the Cassowary.
 They are similar in size & shape,

-both have a toe-claw.
-The velociraptor is probably more dangerous than
+and both have a toe-claw.
+The velociraptor is probably more dangerous

 - While the cassowary is ill-tempered and sometimes attacks on